 Let’s look at a few examples:

-Zu is sometimes confused with nach, which indicates a distant destination or direction:
+Zu is sometimes confused with nach , which usually indicates a more distant destination or direction:

 - Wir gehen zum Supermarkt.
 (We go to the supermarket.)

 This one’s a bit confusing, because Germany and the supermarket are both destinations, technically.
-But we use nach for the first one and zu for the second one because of distance.
-Zu is appropriate for locations that are close to you, whereas nach is appropriate for locations that are farther away.
+But a helpful rule of thumb is to think of the distance.
+Zu tends to be appropriate for locations that are closer to you, whereas nach is appropriate for locations that are farther away.
 Think about it like walking somewhere versus having to fly or drive for several hours.

 2. When Zu Expresses Causes or Conditions

 For this usage of zu, we’ll need to create infinitive constructions.
-These are basically a fancy way of expressing cause or condition.
+These are basically a fancy way to express cause or condition.

 3. When Zu Is Used in Infinitive Clauses

-For this usage, zu is combined with the infinitive of a verb in a dependent clause.
-Infinitive clauses don’t require um, ohne or (an)statt.
+For this usage, zu is combined with the infinitive in dependent clauses where the subject is the same as the first clause.

 Sometimes you need a comma to set the clause off.
-If there’s more to the clause than just zu and your infinitive, then you need a comma.
-Otherwise you don’t.
+If there’s more to the clause than just zu and your infinitive, you need a comma.
+Otherwise it’s optional.
 This is really just to help clarify the sentence and show proper word order.